sagaholdennoren/amazon-polly-metahumans-steve/README.md

 # Amazon Polly & MetaHumans Sample Project

+NOTES:
+You have to install Visual Studio 2019
+You have to ahve an active AWS account
+Install cmake 3.18.0.rc1 then run the command line to build the aws sdk.
+Right click Unreal project and select "Build VS project files" Change your "Config/DefaultEditorSettings.ini" to use Visual Studio 2019 [/Script/SourceCodeAccess.SourceCodeAccessSettings] PreferredAccessor=VisualStudio

 *A sample project combining Epic Games' MetaHuman digital characters with Amazon Polly text-to-speech.*

 This Unreal Engine sample project demonstrates how to bring Epic Games' [MetaHuman digital characters](https://www.unrealengine.com/en-US/digital-humans) to life using the Amazon Polly text-to-speech service from AWS.
 Use this project as a starting point for creating your own Unreal Engine applications that leverage Amazon Polly to give voice to your MetaHumans using one of 16 different English language voices spanning 5 dialects.
 Or extend this project to use any of Polly's 60+ voices covering 20+ languages and 13+ dialects.